lorenzopaoria/Comparison-between-StackOverflow-and-ChatGPT-responses-for-software-development-questions/README.md

    python main.py
    ```

-6. Review the analysis results, which will be displayed in the file for each categories.
+6. Review the analysis results, which will be saved in JSON file for each categories.

 ## Contributing